-The Nature Park is a fascinating place to observe seasonal changes, such as the migration of rough-skinned newts to their breeding ponds or the waves of spring wildflowers or breeding birds.
-For hikers, joggers, birders and botanists of all ages, the mosaic of habitats within the park offers much to be discovered.
+This nature park is a fascinating place to observe seasonal changes, such as the migration of rough-skinned newts to their breeding ponds or the waves of spring wildflowers or breeding birds.
+For hikers, birders and botanists of all ages, the mosaic of habitats within the park offers much to be discovered.

-The Tualatin Hills Nature Center is the jumping-off point for visitors entering from the Millikan Way parking lot entrance.
-Stop by the Center to check out the exhibits, have your wildlife questions answered, find out about programs or use the restrooms.
+The Tualatin Hills Nature Center is the jumping-off point for visitors entering from the SW Millikan Way parking lot entrance.
+Stop by the center to check out the exhibits, have your wildlife questions answered, find out about programs or use the restrooms.